ember-learn/guides-source/guides/v3.7.0/tutorial/autocomplete-component.md

 In `app/components/list-filter.js`, we have as the top-level element rendered by the component a class called `list-filter`.
-We locate the search input within the component using the selector `.list-filter input`, since we know that there is only one input element located in the list-filter component.
+We locate the search input within the component using the selector `.list-filter input`, since we know that there is only one input element located in the `ListFilter` component.

 Our test fills out "Seattle" as the search criteria in the search field, and then sends a `keyup` event to the same field with a code of `69` (the `e` key) to simulate a user typing, which is the event our code is looking for.